drBenway/pixi-vn-wiki/start/choices.md

 * `options`:
   * `closeCurrentLabel`: If `true`, the current label will be closed.
 Default is `false`.
   * `oneTime`: If this is `true`, the choice can only be made once.

-This class is only intended to give you information about a choice, it is up to you to close the choice menu using the [`closeChoiceMenu`](#close-the-choice-menu) function.
+  * `onlyHaveNoChoice`: If `true`, the choice can see only if there are no other choices.
+  * `autoSelect`: If `true` and if is the only choice, it will be selected automatically.

+You can use this class to create a item of the `narration.choiceMenuOptions` list.
+To select a choice, you must use the [`narration.selectChoice` function](#select-a-choice).

 ## Set a choice menu

-To set a choice menu, use the `narration.choiceMenuOptions` and pass an array of `ChoiceMenuOption`.
+To set a choice menu, use the `narration.choiceMenuOptions` and pass an array of `ChoiceMenuOption` or/and `ChoiceMenuOptionClose`.

 ```typescript
 export const appleLabel = newLabel<{quantity: number}>("AppleLabel",